Tanzania: Modern

 In 1967, Nyerere's first presidency took a turn to the left after the Arusha Declaration, which codified a commitment to socialism as well as Pan-Africanism.
 After the declaration, banks and many large industries were nationalised.

+Following Tanzania's establishment of independence, Nyerere's political philosophy enabled the nation to maintain an official, non-aligned position on foreign policy.
+Ujamaa, the socialist ideology of Nyerere, allowed the nation to develop a new national policy.
+This emphasized collective ownership, rural development, and the idea that economic growth should benefit the population as a whole rather than a small elite group.
+It was distinctly an African form of socialism, rooted in traditional village life rather than the industrial, state centered models seen in the Soviet Union.
+Tanzania was unique in this sense as several other African nations had adopted these foreign ideologies during the Cold War.

+This neutrality enabled the nation to accept foreign aid from the United States, The Soviet Union, and China.
+Each of these nations supplied Tanzania with aid despite the Tanzanian people never declaring allegiance to any of these supernations.
+Tanzania's reception of aid largely went towards Nyerere's goal of national development projects.

-Tanzania was also aligned with China, which from 1970 to 1975 financed and helped build the 1860 km TAZARA Railway from Dar es Salaam, Tanzania, to Kapiri Mposhi, Zambia.
+From 1970 to 1975, China financed and helped build the 1860 km TAZARA Railway from Dar es Salaam, Tanzania, to Kapiri Mposhi, Zambia.
 Nonetheless, from the late 1970s, Tanzania's economy took a turn for the worse, in the context of an international economic crisis affecting both developed and developing economies.

 In 1978, the neighbouring Uganda, under the leadership of Idi Amin, invaded Tanzania.
 This disastrous invasion would culminate in Tanzania invading Uganda with the aid of Ugandan rebels and deposing Idi Amin as a result.
 However, the war severely damaged Tanzania's economy.

-Tanzania won its first Olympic medal at the 1980 Summer Olympics in Moscow.
-The nation received two silver medals; both in running events.

-Through the 1980s, conservation-oriented national parks such as Serengeti and Kilimanjaro, with Mount Kilimanjaro as the tallest freestanding summit on Earth, were included on the UNESCO World Heritage List.

 From the mid-1980s, the regime financed itself by borrowing from the International Monetary Fund and underwent some reforms.
 Since then, Tanzania's gross domestic product per capita has grown and poverty has been reduced, according to a report by the World Bank.